jjones203/PizzaPartyPresident/README.md

 Note: The other continents will not trade any toppings that are in a deficit.
 They also will not allow a surplus crop to be traded to the point of deficit.
 As Pizza Party President, you may allow your continent’s crops to be traded regardless of surplus or deficit status.

+IMPORTANT: Any single trade made will be reduced by a factor determined by the continent's Trade Efficiency level.
+This means that a continent with a Trade Efficiency of level 4 will receive 80% of the crops traded to it (or donated to it).

 The other continents trade amongst themselves after your continent finishes trading.